temenostech/temenos-platform-documentation/docfx_project/home/techguides/stage.md

 ![](./images/stage-metadata.png)

+ To see the details of a stage:

+1. Select the **Stream** icon from the top-right-side menu

+2. From the top-right select the **Stream** name you are interested in

- To see the details of a stage please make sure to first select the stream from the top-right-side menu.
-The list with the stages that belong to the respective stream will be displayed on the left side of the page:
+3. The list with the stages that belong to the respective stream will be displayed on the left side of the page:
 ![](./images/stages-see-details.png)

+Hover over the **Name** to sort the streams alphabetically.

 # User Permissions Required
 To be able to perform the above operations the below permissions need to be enabled for your user: